-Social activists, researchers, representatives of fishworkers' organizations and their supporters, from Sri Lanka, Mallives, Bangladesh and India in the South Asian Region, as well as from several other countries, shared their concerns and views on fisheries and aquaculture, the livelihood struggles of the communities in the coastal regions, and on coastal area management,
+The South Asian Workshop on Fisheries and Coastal Area Management concluded with the following report t the South Asian Workshop on Fisheries and Coastal Area Management, social activists, researchers, representatives of fishworkers' organisations and their supporters from Sri Lanka, Maldives, Bangladesh and India in the South Asian Region, as well as from several other countries, shared their concerns and views on fisheries and aquaculture, the livelihood struggles of the communities in the coastal regions, and on coastal area management.

 Coastal regions of South Asia are extraordinarily rich in ecological diversity.
-This richness has been historically maintained and cared for by the women and men living along the coast.
-Fishing communities, through generations of interactions with the sea, rivers, lagoons and other elements in nature, have played a particularly important role in this process.
-Women of these communities have always played a vital part in sustaining and nurturing fisheries and fishing communities.
+This richness has been historically maintained and cared for by the women and men living by the coast.
+Fishing communities, through generations of interactions with the sea, rivers, lagoons and other elements m nature, have played a particularly important role in this process.

+The women of these communities have always played a vital part in sustaining and nurturing fisheries and fishing communities.
 Unique modes of human-environment interactions have evolved in this region.
-These have been based on people's knowledge of the terrestrial and the aquatic milieu, as well as of the highly complex and sensitive interactions between them.
+These have been based on people's knowledge of the terrestrial arid aquatic milieus, as well as of the highly complex and sensitive interactions between them.

 People in the Asian subcontinent share common rivers and seas.
 Caring for fragile and interdependent coastal ecosystems is a crucial strategic concern of the people of this region.
-Due to this common concern, participants met to explore ways of working together, sharing experience and providing mutual support on their particular struggles.
-It was felt that solidarity at the people's level is extremely important to resolve issues of major importance in the region.
-Nothing the increasing struggles of coastal communities for their livelihood rights, participants came together to express their solidarity and pledge their support to this struggle.
+Due to this common concern, the workshop participants met to explore ways of working together, sharing experiences and providing mutual support for their particular struggles.
+It was felt that people's solidarity is extremely important to resolve issues of major importance in the region.
+Noting the increasing struggles of coastal communities for their livelihood rights, participants came together to express their solidarity and pledge their support to this struggle.
 Participants also reiterated the importance of understanding mutual needs, and, where appropriate, sharing their resources equitably.